 City Improvements District

+In Hout Bay, we have five established City Improvement Districts (CID’s) while other areas are in the process of their applications.
 CIDs provide supplemental municipal services whilst focusing on 4 management areas which are public safety, cleansing, environmental awareness and social responsibility.
-They play an integral role in enhancing municipal services in their areas and also serve to assist other public safety institutions in making their communities safe whilst assisting with the homeless people and adding value in other spaces.
-They are deemed to be an external service provider to the City as per senior legal opinion and as such could be seen as an extension of the City.
+They play an integral role in enhancing municipal services in their areas and also serve to assist other public safety institutions in making their communities safe.
+The CID’s continue to play a key role during lockdown.

 Accordingly the following has been agreed: